European Solidarity Corps Volunteering

 Come and experience European Solidarity Corps volunteering in Finland!

 We welcome European Solidarity Corps volunteers for 6–12 months.
-Many of our volunteers work in the educational field or with people with disabilities – in folk high schools or workshops for people with disabilities, for example.
+Many of our volunteers work in education or assist individuals with disabilities, for example, in folk high schools or specialized workshops.

-The European Solidarity Corps volunteering is carried out and financed by the European Union.
-We at Maailmanvaihto coordinate volunteering periods here in Finland, and host volunteers in our own organisation, too.
+The European Solidarity Corps program is funded by the European Union.
+At Maailmanvaihto – ICYE Finland, we coordinate volunteering periods in Finland and also host volunteers in our own organisation.

-Most of our European Solidarity Corps volunteers begin their projects in August or September.
-We apply for funding for the volunteering periods from the Finnish National Agency of the European Solidarity Corps.
+Most of our volunteers begin their projects in August or September.
+We apply for funding from the Finnish National Agency of the European Solidarity Corps to support these opportunities.

 Two people painting on a fabric on a table, both are smiling.

-We coordinate European Solidarity Corps periods in these host organisations (click the name to learn more):
+We coordinate volunteering periods in following host organisations (click the name to learn more):

 1. Maailmanvaihto – ICYE Finland’s office